philipbelesky/groundhog/site/README.md

 ## Deploying

+Note the `compile.sh` script handles compiling JSON representations of components and zipping/shifting the necessary files over to the `_site` for publishing.
+Run with:

+    bash compile.sh

 Deployment is done using [s3_website](https://github.com/laurilehmijoki/s3_website).
 This requires Java 8 and a set of valid Amazon Web Service credentials in a `.env` file in this directory.
 Changes can be published with:

     s3_website push